dbrugne/donut/README.md

 * (social) Facebook Login + Invite your friends + page Facebook

 v8:
+* Translate in french
 * (irc) ACL on room => who is OP, set OP, remove OP, can change baseline, can kick users
 * (irc) Kick users

 vx:
-* (refactor) Create Room and Discussion objects with common prototype
+* Pin a message
 * (bug) Fix "unlog" bug that maintain user logged in chat
 * (refactor) Sanitize all user input in Websocket and implement data control
 * (specs) Draw client/server protocol with list and structure of message, uniformize
 * Add tabbed-universe on homepage (TV, FIFA Worldcup, Sport, ...)
-* Translate in french
 * (refactor) Use App extends instead of actual server.php
 * Multi-line postbox input bug
 * Private Room / Permanent Room (will not be deleted on last user leave)